andreafspeziale/liskit-bot/README.md

 # Liskitbot
-> With love by liskit delegate, for donation 10310263204519541551L
+> With love by Lisk official liskit delegate, for donation 10310263204519541551L

-## (@LiskitBot and @TestnetLiskitBot)
+## Bot
-Explore the Lisk network retrieving information about your delegate
+Explore the Lisk or forked Lisk network retrieving information about your delegate

 ## Available commands